Yes you can!

 This method of corse is optional.
-You can find both of these on Walmart.com.
+My daughter likes the princess seat in her bathroom and we use the transistional potty seat in the half bath so adults can still use it easily.
 I use it only because I don’t want to clean poop out of a “potty”.
 This goes back to the whole “smelly poop” conversation. lol Plus it isn’t solid until they start solids too.
 I hold her there for about 2-3 mins ( this is a great bonding time too so make it fun.
 I sing silly songs, make silly faces, make peeing noise or pooping noises) If it looks like they want to poop encourage them.
 HINT: Put a stool in front of the toilet.
 3 mins is a LONG time to squat by or bend over the toilet. lol

 - Gestures are to eliminate frustration on BOTH ends.
 I do an “all done” gesture and a “potty”